On a numerical criterion for Fano fourfolds: Preliminaries

 \subsection{Prime Calabi--Yau divisors}

-As in \cite{liu-matsumura}, we also have to consider the so-called prime Calabi--Yau divisors in this paper, since the remaining case of Serrano's conjecture for Calabi--Yau threefolds is far from reaching.
-Precisely, a prime divisor $D$ on a normal variety $X$ is said to be a \emph{prime Calabi--Yau divisor} if $D$ is a normal variety with at worst canonical singularities satisfying that $K_D\sim 0$ and $H^1(D, \mathcal{O}_D)=0$.
+As in \cite{liu-matsumura}, we also have to consider the so-called prime Calabi--Yau divisors in this paper.
+A prime divisor $D$ on a normal variety $X$ is said to be a \emph{prime Calabi--Yau divisor} if $D$ is a normal variety with at worst canonical singularities satisfying that $K_D\sim 0$ and $H^1(D, \mathcal{O}_D)=0$.

 \begin{lem} Let $X$ be a projective manifold such that the anti-canonical divisor $-K_X$ is nef.
 Let $D$ be a prime Calabi--Yau divisor on $X$.
 Then, $D$ is nef. \end{lem}